agoulziprod/agoulziprod/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [vector.ma](https://vector.ma) The moroccan plateform for vector logos and illustrations
+- 🔭 Working on [vector.ma](https://vector.ma) The moroccan plateform for vector logos and illustrations

-- 🌱 I’m currently learning Typescript & javascript technologies ...
+- 🌱 Learning Typescript & javascript technologies ...

-- 👯 I’m looking for angular devloppers to collaborate on vector.ma
+- 👯 Looking for angular developers to collaborate on vector.ma

 - 💬 Ask me about Design and Dev ...